 You remember the scene from The Karate Kid when Mr Miyagi is teaching Daniel to clean his car, and he says “Wax on, wax off”.
 He’s teaching Daniel to clean his car in a mindful way.
 The trick is to be one with the movements, one with the “wax on” and one with the “wax off”.
 Be mindful.

-By doing tasks mindfully you’ll get the task done better and quicker, and you’ll get some free mindfulness.
+By doing making your activities mindful you’ll get the task done better and quicker, and you’ll get some free mindfulness.
 It’s a win / win situation.
 And the true is that you can do anything in a mindful way.
 You can even lie down in bed mindfully.
 So the idea of not having another time is bull poop.

 Try mindfully describing the beauty you see.
 This beautiful sky, for instance.
 What do you see when you mindfully observe a beautiful sky like this?

 Talking to yourself is usually considered a sign of insanity.
-This mindfulness exercise flips that notion on its head.
+This method flips that notion on its head.
+It is one of the most simple mindfulness meditation exercises for beginners.

 The trick here is to observe the things you’re experiencing through your senses.